Off to the United States for your masters? You’re in for an amazing experience.

 If you accept a Prodigy Finance loan, the Prodigy Finance letter will serve as proof towards “funds from other sources”.

 Prodigy Finance borrowers will receive an electronic copy of their loan sanction letter for the I-20 form once all the administrative steps of the loan have been completed.
-Because we work closely with the finance department of supported schools, this is often sufficient proof for the I-20 form.
+Because we work closely with the finance department of supported schools, this is often sufficient proof and a strong document for the I-20 form.

 If you accept a loan from another institution, the hoops you must jump through to receive your loan acceptance or sanction letter will be different.